satyam-x10/I-am-Beside-You/README.md

 ## Deployment
-We deployed the application on Render, You can check it by clicking this link
+We deployed the application on Render, You can check it by clicking this link It might take a minute or two to load for first time .
+Thanks for waiting . https://i-am-beside-you.onrender.com/

-https://i-am-beside-you.onrender.com/

 ## About The Project